google/closure-builder/README.md

 Function Callback
 -----------------
-For performance reasons the tasks will be executed asynchrone whenever it is possible.
+For performance reasons the tasks will be executed asynchronous whenever it is possible.

-If you need to know exactly if an tasks has finished you could add a callback as well.
+If you need to know exactly if an tasks has finished you could add a callback function as well.

 ```javascript
 var closureBuilder = require('closure-builder');